 - Now choose the “Wi-Fi Preferences” option and “Turn Off” the “Intelligently Select the Best Wi-Fi” option.

-- Afterwards, in the “Wi-Fi Preferences” section, tap on the “Auto Switch to Mobile Data” button to Disable this option.
+- Afterward, in the “Wi-Fi Preferences” section, tap on the “Auto Switch to Mobile Data” button to Disable this option.

 Solution 19: Reinstall Android Auto App